 These policies offer coverage for all moveable property and equipment as it’s transported from location to location, and typically offer full protection regardless of where the equipment is located at the time of loss or damage.
 This fills in a gap that exists in other insurance products.
 A homeowners policy doesn’t cover property or equipment that is used in a business capacity, and most commercial policies limit their coverage for equipment that is off the premises.

 The type of equipment covered by inland marine insurance is virtually unlimited, but here are a few examples:

 Commercial inland marine insurance also protects fixed property that is deemed to be involved in transportation or communication under the instrumentality of the transportation or communication sections of a policy.
 These fixed asset types include pipelines, wharves, docks, transmission lines, outdoor cranes and other loading equipment.

 One final advantage of these policies is the protection they offer to bailees.
 Bailees are businesses that have possession of another person’s property for repair, service or storage.
 A commercial inland marine policy protects all of the property in their possession, covering all legal liability should a client’s property be stolen, damaged or lost.

 Just a few examples of bailees what would benefit from inland marine insurance are:

 As you can see, there are many advantages to an inland marine policy, regardless of whether you own a business or are looking to add another layer of protection to your personal property.

-When adding inland marine protection to your personal or business insurance portfolio, you should absolutely talk to one of our Trusted Choice® agents to ensure you are getting the highest levels of coverage for your particular situation.
-Contact one of our agents today to get more information about inland marine insurance and to compare rate quotes.
+When adding inland marine protection to your personal or business insurance portfolio, you should absolutely talk to an independent insurance agent to ensure you are getting the highest levels of coverage for your particular situation.
+Contact one of our independent insurance agents today to get more information about inland marine insurance and to compare rate quotes.